About the Integrated Care Psychiatric Consultant Learning Collaborative

 Integrated Care Models in Remote Locations

-Koko Urata, MD and Jessie Whitfield, MD, MPH
+Kimiko (Koko) Urata, MD and Jessica Whitfield, MD, MPH

 Nurse Practitioner Fellows and Brendan McDonald, DNP, ARNP, PMHNP-BC